hoconomnom/hoconomnom/_posts/2019-08-26-cilantros_neighborhood_cantina.md

   src="https://lh3.googleusercontent.com/-sspXsMaaeyzuMVsBzy_YTbtnna9cX8bl-WvIlBP-ikEKjtaxLcFP0pst2zQywJKK2H7ox8mi5ROaHS3VVIEQd8_4UcQQcAlpiuKYDfhTYAN6n8sJHw040ir6XhUjkCFB79chjNo=w400"
 %}

 Just a month old, this latin restaurant is serving up a fair amount of latin/mexican fare.
 In a very quiet town, western Howard County gets another food option in the name of Cilantro's Neighborhood Cantina.
-The restaurant is located on the side of a building that is shared with a number of offices and shops (it is on the left side when viewing the building from the road).
-Still awaiting a proper sign, you will have to trust that the unmarked door leads into the restaurant.
+The restaurant is located on the side of a building that is shared with a number of offices and shops (it is on the left side when viewing the building from the road). ~~Still awaiting a proper sign, you will have to trust that the unmarked door leads into the restaurant.~~ UPDATE: A beautiful sign is now up.

 <!--more-->